 Catwalks

-Catwalks are installed either by hanging them in the ceiling or by supporting them through the adjacent racks and existing mezzanines.
-These provide convenient access over high machinery and equipment.
-The materials used for the flooring of a catwalk mezzanine are usually made up of anti-skid materials like expanded sheet metals, grated steel, and solid sheets.
+Catwalks are set up by either suspending them from the ceiling or by attaching them to nearby racks and existing mezzanines.
+These structures offer easy access over tall machinery and equipment.
+The flooring of a catwalk mezzanine is typically crafted from anti-slip materials such as expanded sheet metals, grated steel, and solid sheets.

 Office Space